 - Using NTP from the DHCP offer, or

-- Manually entering a public NTP server such as:
+- Manually entering public NTP server information such as:

 When using a public NTP server, it is imperative to ensure that the Tesira device has the ability to connect to the internet via its network connection.
 Without that ability, it will be unable to contact the NTP server.

 The user-facing web GUI displays the current Tesira device system time in the upper right-hand corner.
 This information is updated each minute and will match the date/time information shown in Tesira Device Maintenance: